Mutualism (biology): Mutualism breakdown

 There are many examples of mutualism breakdown.
 For example, plant lineages inhabiting nutrient-rich environments have evolutionarily abandoned mycorrhizal mutualisms many times independently.
+Evolutionarily, headlice may have been mutualistic as they allow for early immunity to various body-louse borne disease; however, as these diseases became eradicated, the relationship has become less mutualistic and more parasitic.

 Measuring and defining mutualism

 Measuring the exact fitness benefit to the individuals in a mutualistic relationship is not always straightforward, particularly when the individuals can receive benefits from a variety of species, for example most plant-pollinator mutualisms.
 It is therefore common to categorise mutualisms according to the closeness of the association, using terms such as obligate and facultative.
 Defining "closeness", however, is also problematic.
 It can refer to mutual dependency (the species cannot live without one another) or the biological intimacy of the relationship in relation to physical closeness (e.g., one species living within the tissues of the other species).